KTH/devops-course/contributions/feedback/miaoli-jingze/README.md

 ## Description

-We have contacted the responsible group (Jiaxun Wei (jiaxun@kth.se) and Matyas Kozar (kozar@kth.se)) for the paper 'FlakyGuard: Automatically Fixing Flaky Tests at Industry Scale' and have gotten the approval from them to provide feedback. https://github.com/KTH/devops-course/pull/2935
+We have contacted the responsible group (Jiaxun Wei (jiaxun@kth.se) and Matyas Kozar (kozar@kth.se)) for the paper 'FlakyGuard: Automatically Fixing Flaky Tests at Industry Scale' and have gotten the approval from them to provide feedback.

+Link to feedback comment: https://github.com/KTH/devops-course/pull/2935